rubima/magazine.rubyist.net/articles/0064/_posts/2024-06-11-0064-ChoosingRubyToTeachProgramming.md

 ## Self Introduction

 Hello, my name is Hoang Quan.
 I'm from Hanoi, Vietnam.
 I'm working in Japan for 4 years.
 At the moment, I'm the Lead Engineer of a start up in Tokyo.
-My favorite tech stack is Agile/Scrum, AWS and Ruby.
+I love Agile/Scrum, AWS and Ruby.

 At the first 1,5 years of my career, I worked as a Ruby developer.
 Then, after becoming a system engineer, although I rarely use Ruby in work, I continue to learn Ruby myself.